German jobless rate hits record low, job vacancies rise

-The seasonally adjusted jobless total fell by 13,000 to 2.662 million, the Labour Office said.
+The seasonally adjusted jobless total fell by 13,000 to 2.662 million, the Labor Office said.
 That compared with a consensus forecast of a fall of 1,000 in a Reuters poll.

-"Due to the autumn pick-up, unemployment fell significantly, employment rose again and demand for new staff increased further," Frank-Juergen Weise, head of the Federal Labour Office, said.
+"Due to the autumn pick-up, unemployment fell significantly, employment rose again and demand for new staff increased further," Frank-Juergen Weise, head of the Federal Labor Office, said.

 The adjusted unemployment rate edged down 0.1 percentage points to 6.0 percent, the lowest level since German reunification in 1990.

-The number of job vacancies hit a record high of 691,000, suggesting companies are increasingly struggling to find new staff quickly on the labour market.
+The number of job vacancies hit a record high of 691,000, suggesting companies are increasingly struggling to find new staff quickly on the labor market.

 Additional workers were needed especially in the social and care sectors, in the retail and catering industry and in housing construction, KfW chief economist Joerg Zeuner said.